-You may attend ASU, U of A or NAU, Technical Colleges, or 2 year Colleges if you please.
+You may attend ASU, U of A or NAU, Technical Colleges, Cochise College or 2 year Colleges if you please.

 You may get credit if you do the following:

-Work Study: Students may receive a maximum of 2 credits for work study per school year.
+Work Study: Students may receive a maximum of 1 credit for work study per school year.
 A full credit consists of 180 hours of work, which must be completed during the school year, and verified by pay slips.

-All of our classes are based on technology, web based with School web lockers and we offer extra school time on Saturdays.
+All of our classes are based on technology, web based programs, and we offer extra school time after school.
 We are also able to offer on-line classes that are competency based, earn high school credit, not having to attend school to earn credit, and some of the classes are dual college credit.
-There are some guidlines to participating in this program, so please see the principal for more details.
+There are some guidelines to participating in this program, so please see the principal for more details.

 Internet and Computers